Ahdhn/RXMeshDocs/docs/getting-started/concepts.md

 # **Key Concepts**

-This page introduces the core ideas behind RXMesh.
+This page introduces the core ideas behind RXMesh system.
 Understanding these concepts will make the rest of the documentation much easier to follow.

 ---

 ## **Patches**

 RXMesh does not store the mesh as a single monolithic array.
-Instead, during construction, the input mesh is **partitioned into patches**—small, local subsets of the mesh that fit into GPU shared memory.
+Instead, during construction, the input mesh is **partitioned into patches**.
+A patch is a small subset connected mesh faces that fit into GPU shared memory.
 Each patch contains a group of vertices, edges, and faces along with their local connectivity.

 This patch-based design is central to RXMesh's performance.
 By keeping patches small enough to reside in shared memory, neighborhood queries can be answered without accessing global memory.
-Users generally do not interact with patches directly—RXMesh manages partitioning, locality, and load balancing internally.
+Users generally do not interact with patches directly, i.e., RXMesh manages partitioning, locality, and load balancing internally.
 However, patches influence how [indexing](../rxmesh/indexing.md) works and explain why RXMesh uses **handles** rather than raw integer indices.

 ---

 ## **Handles**

-Every mesh element (vertex, edge, or face) is identified by a **handle**—a lightweight 64-bit identifier that encodes both the **patch ID** and the element's **local index** within that patch.
+Every mesh element (vertex, edge, or face) is identified by a **handle**, i.e., a 64-bit identifier that encodes both the **patch ID** and the element's **local index** within that patch.

 RXMesh defines three handle types: